wthayer/documents/docs/EVG.md

 (3) The CA MAY rely on a Verified Professional Letter  that indicates the assumed name under which the Applicant conducts business, the government agency with which the assumed name is registered, and that such filing continues to be valid.

-## 0.22.Verification of Applicant's Physical Existence
+## 11.4.
+Verification of Applicant's Physical Existence

-Address of Applicant's Place of Business
+### 11.4.1 Address of Applicant's Place of Business

 (1)  **Verification Requirements:**  To verify the Applicant's physical existence and business presence, the CA MUST verify that the physical address provided by the Applicant is an address where the Applicant or a Parent/Subsidiary Company conducts business operations (not, for example, a mail drop or P.O. box, or 'care of' (C/O) address, such as an address for an agent of the Organization), and is the address of the Applicant's Place of Business.